vega/vega-datasets/datapackage.md

 ### path
 londonTubeLines.json
 ### description
-This TopoJSON file provides a simplified representation of selected London Underground rail lines.
-The data originates from OpenStreetMap and was processed and edited by oobrien, resulting in the `tfl_lines.json` dataset referenced in the source.
-This `tfl_lines.json` file contains a GeoJSON representation of London transport lines which have been simplified, with each line feature representing a path of a particular transport line between stations, and with stations represented as nodes on the line.
-This TopoJSON file was then generated from this intermediate dataset, resulting in 394 LineString geometries representing segments of these lines, topologically encoded using 406 arcs.
-Note that the data represents a specific view of the network, committed on Feb 4, 2018, and may not include more recent changes or extensions.
+A [topologically-encoded](https://github.com/topojson/topojson) representation of select London Underground rail lines, derived from OpenStreetMap data.
+These 394 LineString geometries, encoded using 406 arcs, depict transport paths between stations with stations marked as nodes along the lines.
+Originally transformed from a GeoJSON intermediary `tfl_lines.json` into TopoJSON format, this network configuration reflects the system as of February 4, 2018, and may not incorporate subsequent modifications or expansions.

 ### sources
 | title                                         | path                                                                        |